Anchorage Municipality Court Records

 Criminal History Background Checks

-Steps to request a criminal history report:
+To request a criminal history report:

 - Complete a Records Request Form through the Alaska Department of Public Safety.